Tartarus-Studio/website/README.md

 - Change color palette in CSS for different themes
 - Swap fonts in `style.css` for a new look
 - Add new API routes in `backend/routes/`
-- Extend database schema in `database/schema.sql`
+- Configure email templates in `backend/routes/contact.js`

 ---